kupoback/bedrock-sage10/CLIQUE_CHANGELOG.md

 ## Clique Wordpress Boilerplate Changelog

+## Ver 3.7.2 - Dec 16th, 2020

+- Added `composer.lock` back to the repo
+- Ran `composer update` on WordPress Core to `5.6.0`
+- Ran `composer update` on WordPress Plugins:
+    - All In One WP Security and Firewall - `4.4.5`
+    - Updraft Plus - `2.16.42.24`
+    - Yoast SEO - `15.5`

 ## Ver 3.7.1 - Dec 8th, 2020

 - Fixed issue with declaraion of class `SageNavRestAPI` in `setup.php`